yardcooper/wh/cache.md

 - Updated authentication using OAuth and Spring Security.
 - Reduced bug-related delays by automating both backend and frontend testing.
+- Developed and maintained new API endpoints using Java and Spring, and implemented front-end features using Angular to translate designs and wireframes into high quality code.

 # 1.